rcmaniac25/stethoscope/Docs/ExtraConfigs.md

 - "mode":
     - General = @!"Problem printing log.
 Timestamp=^{Timestamp}, Message=^{Message}"[{Timestamp}] -- {Message}^{LogSource|, LogSource="{}"}^{ThreadID|, ThreadID="{}"}...^{Context|, Context="{}"}
-        - Every attribute is printed
+        - Every attribute is printed, order may differ then what is shown, but timestamp and message will be where they are shown.
     - FunctionOnly = @{Function}!"@+Log is missing Function attribute: {Timestamp} -- {Message}"
     - FirstFunctionOnly = @~{Function}!"@+Log is missing Function attribute: {Timestamp} -- {Message}"
     - DifferentFunctionOnly = @${Function}!"@+Log is missing Function attribute: {Timestamp} -- {Message}"